wuu03/semantic-search-microservice/README.md

 ## Acknowledgements

-This microservice was developed as part of a bachelor-level integration project at EPFL.
+This microservice was developed as part of a master-level integration project at EPFL.
 The semantic encoder models (Talk2DINOv3, RADSeg) were configured and evaluated by collaborating team members.
 The Time Atlas platform is a research initiative of the [Digital Humanities Lab](https://www.epfl.ch/labs/dhlab/) at EPFL.